AdaSupport/eslint-plugin-object-newline/README.md

 ESLint plugin to enforce newlines in ES6 object pattern.

-There is only one rule in this plugin which will report when there are more than 4 values in a line by default, and if there are less it will report when the object pattern is not on a single line.
+There is only one rule in this plugin which will report when there are more than 4 values in a line by default.

 ## Installation